Single Sector Fund

 Fund Commentary

-The fund outperformed the benchmark over the month of January 2025.
-This was driven by our Country and Government Swaps strategy, while our Emerging Market Debt Selection strategy detracted.
-Our Country strategy contributed to returns, driven by our overweight Swedish rates versus underweight Japanese rates position.
+The portfolio outperformed the benchmark over the quarter.
+The Country and Duration strategies contributed to performance, while the Cross Sector strategy detracted from performance.
+The Country strategy contributed to returns driven by overweight Swedish rates versus underweight Japanese rates position.
 In January, Japanese rates sold off amongst stronger inflation and wage data, as well as a 25bps hike from the BoJ.
-In Sweden, the Riksbank cut rates and a flare-up in perceived tariff risks saw Swedish rates rally, benefitting our position.
+In Sweden, the Riksbank cut rates and a flare-up in perceived tariff risks saw Swedish rates rally, benefitting the position.
+The Duration strategy also contributed to excess returns.
+This was driven by overweight short-end European rates position, which outperformed as 2-year bunds rallied after the initial fiscal easing induced selloff in March, mirroring the broader risk-off tone in markets.

 Performance